detarkende/stremio-ncore-addon/docs/installation-guides/advanced/advanced.md

 > If you would like to place the torrents, the config and the downloads into 3 separate places (so not everything in the same dir),
 > then I recommend setting the env vars manually (e.g. `DOWNLOADS_DIR=/my-downloads/dir`)
 > and mounting individual volumes for them.

+## Stremio client setup

+To add the addon to Stremio follow the [Client Setup Guide](../../client-setup.md).